golemfactory/tutorialapp/tutorial.md

 > Note: the `Golem-Task-Api` helper library is currently written in Python (3.6) and serves as a foundation for apps built in that language.
 The Rust and static binary versions of that library are currently on the roadmap.

 The `Tutorial-App` is a simple Proof of Work application.
 Golem tasks are initialized with a PoW difficulty parameter, set by the application user (requestor).
 After publishing the task in the network, Golem finds providers that are willing to participate in the computation.
 Each provider then computes a PoW with the set input difficulty and for different chunks of input data.
-The results will be sent back to the requestor and verified.
-For a more detailed description of task's lifecycle in the network, please refer to [this section](#application-lifecycle).
+The results will be sent back to the requestor and verified..

 The `github` repository for the `Tutorial-App` can be found [here](https://github.com/golemfactory/tutorialapp).